ndsev/mapget/docs/mapget-config.md

 sources: ...
 ```

 Adjust or omit fields as needed; unspecified options fall back to the same defaults as the CLI flags (for example, in-memory cache, port 0, GET `/config` enabled, POST `/config` disabled).
+Static mount entries use `[<url-scope>:]<filesystem-path>` syntax and are served as plain files; mapget does not attach application-specific meaning to those files.

 <!-- --8<-- [end:yamlconf] -->